Overview

 3. Tea tree oil

 Another BV home treatment involves using tea tree oil.
 It is an essential oil that has antifungal and antibacterial properties.
 Many people have tried tea tree oil for bacterial vaginosis.
-However, there is no robust evidence that tea tree oil can help cure BV.
+However, no robust evidence exists that tea tree oil can help cure BV.
 Tea tree oil is also available over the counter as a suppository.
-Tea tree oil is very concentrated and diluting it before an application is often required.
+Tea tree oil is concentrated and diluted before an application is often required.

 Some individuals can also be allergic to tea tree oil.
-Therefore, it is best to use a small amount of the oil (diluted in a carrier oil such as olive or coconut oil) on your skin and wait a while to see if you have a reaction.
+Therefore, it is best to use a small amount of the oil (diluted in a carrier oil such as olive or coconut oil) on your skin and wait a while to see if you react.

-Tea tree oil is not considered safe to use during pregnancy.
-Before buying any tea tree oil products or using and natural remedies for bacterial vaginosis, you should always consult your doctor.
+Tea tree oil is not safe to use during pregnancy.
+Consult your doctor before buying tea tree oil products or using natural remedies for bacterial vaginosis.

 4. Apple cider vinegar

 Apple cider vinegar may assist in treating BV.
 However, there is clinical evidence to prove that this home remedy for BV is effective.
-Furthermore, it is entirely possible that douching with apple cider vinegar may actually worsen your infection
+Furthermore, it is entirely possible that douching with apple cider vinegar may worsen your infection.

 5. Lactic Acid Gel

-The acidic pH that is induced by the gel encourages the regrowth of lactobacilli.
-The active ingredient in the gel is glycogen, which provides nutrients to the acidic bacteria and helps them grow.
+The gel maintains acidic pH, which encourages the regrowth of lactobacilli.
+The active ingredient in the gel is glycogen, which provides nutrients to acidic bacteria and helps them grow.

-Moreover, besides restoring the normal pH balance, lactic acid also helps eliminate the unpleasant odour caused by bacterial vaginosis.
+Moreover, besides restoring the average pH balance, lactic acid also helps eliminate the unpleasant odor caused by bacterial vaginosis.
 Generally, this natural BV treatment method has no identified side effects.
-Although, a slight stinging sensation may occur after a lactic acid gel is inserted.
-These treatments are relatively new, and research is still required to determine their exact effectiveness.
+Although, a slight stinging sensation may occur after inserting a lactic acid gel.
+These treatments are relatively new, and research is still necessary to determine their effectiveness.

 The best treatments for bacterial vaginosis